Mkohm/detekt-hint/README.md

 For example: `java -jar ../../../detekt/detekt-cli/build/libs/detekt-cli-1.4.0-all.jar --plugins build/libs/detekt-hint-0.0.1.jar --config detekt/detekt.yml
 `
 Remember to configure `detekt.yml` to include the additional rules from detekt-hint.
 Look inside this repository for an example.

+## Integration with Danger
+Will update this soon.